docker/docs/network/iptables.md

 ## Add iptables policies before Docker's rules

-All of Docker's `iptables` rules are added to the `DOCKER` table.
+All of Docker's `iptables` rules are added to the `DOCKER` chain.
 Do not manipulate this table manually.
-If you need to add rules which load before Docker's rules, add them to the `DOCKER-USER` table.
+If you need to add rules which load before Docker's rules, add them to the `DOCKER-USER` chain.
 These rules are loaded before any rules Docker creates automatically.

 ### Restrict connections to the Docker daemon